National Student Leadership Forum

 Every year we venture to seek out Resident Members who are suitable to represent The Graduate Union and willing to participate in Australia’s eminent youth forum, the National Student Leadership Forum in Canberra.

-Their journey started September 17th where they began by meeting the other delegates – university students from all over Australia to participate in this great national event.
+Their journey started September 17th where she began by meeting the other delegates – university students from all over Australia to participate in this great national event.
 Things certainly started in full-swing, witnessing Question Time in the House of Representatives: the Liberal and Labour parties debating on a free-trade agreement and development in Western Australia.
 “It was a great privilege to witness this,” said Betsy.

 From there they moved to Parliamentary Theatrette where they received a welcome address from Mr James Blackwood, Director of the National Student Leadership Forum.
 He explained that he took the initiative and worked with his colleagues because he believed that the future is in the hands of the young generation, it is therefore up to those who can to mould them into better leaders.
 Mr Blackwood emphasised that this is what he and his colleagues sought to achieve.